 What Can a Graphic Designer Do for My Business?

-Some graphic designers have additional skills in the visual arts— photography, illustration—but you can’t assume they do.
-A graphic designer is more likely to have the visual skills to oversee how photography or illustration can be used within your design approach.
-They also can’t program your web site.
-However, some graphic designers work in consultation with developers to create a digital storefront that reflects your brand.
+Some graphic designers have additional skills in the visual arts, such as photography, but you can’t assume they do.
+They’re more likely to have the visual skills to oversee how photography or illustration can be used within your design approach.

 What Should I Consider Before I Hire a Graphic Designer?